korara78/note-app-hooks/README.md

 A simple Note taking app.
 The produce() function from the Immer library is used to take a base state as an input and is given instructions to output a new state.
 This produce() function was passed into the app's handleClick function which in turn was passed into the button element.

 The useState hook provides the means to load the initial data and update the current state of the data in the presence of changed state.
+The user inputting text into the input field will change the state of the app.

-The useEffect hook returns data by accessing local storage and checking for matches.
-If a match is found it returns it to the input field.
+The useEffect hook returns data by accessing local storage and checking for matched text entered by the user within an input field.
+Returned matches are shown via a menu list.
 If not found a blank array of data is returned.
 The useEffect hook processes upon each new render.

 Based on React useState and useEffect hooks as per Akash Joshi's article on https://flexiple.com/react/react-hooks-learn-by-building-a-notes-app/